-I am sitting here in my rented property – and I am at loss of what to do that’ll clear this bed bug infestation.
+I am sitting here in my rented property – and I am at a loss of what to do that’ll clear this bed bug infestation.
 I moved into the house eight months ago!
 But, my son and I have had a nightmare with bed bugs bites – these red irritated and itchy bumps.

-The simple answer is, No, Lavender won’t kill bed bugs – but the bugs don;t like its smell.
+The simple answer is, No, Lavender won’t kill bed bugs – but the bugs don’t like its smell.
 So, mixing lavender oil with rubbing alcohol (91% proof) will repel or deter the bloodsuckers.

 Does Lavender Kill Bed Bugs?
+DIY Bed Bug Removal

-However, bed bugs will wittingly move around the real lavender and thus they won’t get to ingest it – remember bed bugs are only about 1/4 inch in body size.
+However, bed bugs will wittingly move around the real lavender, and thus they won’t get to ingest it – remember, bed bugs are only about 1/4 inch in body size.

 How Does Lavender Repel Bed Bugs?

 For example, these bloodsuckers will escape when they small a new body scent, pesticides, or desiccant dust.
-Thus, lavender would only be effective if you spray all the house areas – this is impossible.
+Thus, lavender would only be useful if you spray all the house areas – this is impossible.

 But is it just the smell?
 Well, no, Lavender can be toxic to the bed bug’s skin and body.
 However, bed bugs would need to ingest the Lavender oil for the poison to work.

-In addition, applying Lavender on your skin may cause hives, rashes, or other severe skin reactions for both humans and your lovely pets – so avoid any direct skin contact.
+Also, applying Lavender on your skin may cause hives, rashes, or other severe skin reactions for both humans and your lovely pets – so avoid any direct skin contact.

 Will Lavender Scented Candles Kill Bed Bugs?

-Definitely, the lavender scented candles will generate the scent that’s hatred by bed bugs.
+The lavender-scented candles will generate the scent that’s hatred by bed bugs.
 But, can this lavender smell from candles kill bed bugs?
 Will it get into crevices and cracks.

 Does Lavender Powder Kill Bed Bugs?

-Does Lavender Dryer Sheets to Kill Bed Bugs?
+Does Lavender Dryer Sheets Kill Bed Bugs?